The Twins Almanac for July

 Morneau Suffers Concussion

-First baseman Justin Morneau suffers a season-ending (and career-altering) concussion breaking up a double play in Toronto.
+Justin Morneau suffered a season-ending (and career-altering) concussion breaking up a double play in Toronto on this date in 2010.

-He was hitting .345 with 25 doubles and 18 home runs, and had already accumulated a career-high 4.7 WAR (as calculated by Baseball Reference) through just 81 games.
+He was hitting .345 with 25 doubles and 18 home runs, and had already accumulated a career-high 4.7 WAR (Baseball Reference) through just 81 games.

 He had a 4.3 WAR when he played 153 games and was named the American League’s Most Valuable Player in 2006.